 Implementing an Enterprise-Wide MOC Procedure

-For corporations that operate multiple PSM-covered facilities, the desire to harmonize safety processes across all sites is more than just an efficiency goal—it’s a necessity.
+For organizations that operate multiple PSM-covered facilities, harmonizing safety processes across sites is more than an efficiency objective—it is a necessity.
 One of the most critical of these processes is Management of Change (MOC).
-A common MOC procedure can ensure regulatory compliance, promote organizational learning, and simplify enterprise-level reporting.
-But while the goal is clear, the path to achieving it is often fraught with complexity.
+Establishing a common MOC approach supports regulatory compliance, enables organizational learning, and simplifies enterprise-level reporting; however, achieving this level of consistency across diverse operations often requires management of change solutions and applications that can scale, standardize workflows, and provide centralized visibility.

 The Vision: A Common MOC Procedure